Aref-Akminasi/day28-github-profiles/README.md

-# Day 28 GitHun profiles
+# Day 28 GitHub profiles

 This is the github profiles project from the course '50 projects in 50 days'